lusee-night/opsim/README.md

 Software for calculations related to operation control for LuSEE-Night, such power generation and management, data taking (science), comms etc.

+__Glossary__

+* _modes_: reference to the modes of the LuSEE-Night apparatus' operations, such as "science"; this choice is in order to conform with the convention in the "ConOps" document.
+* _states_: states of the devices as stipulated by the specific LuSEE _mode_.

 ## Folders in this repository

 ### Configuration and data